 - Reinstate light switches, plug sockets, etc.

 The first option for installation is whereby the insulation is fixed directly to the wall.
 Kingspan and Celotex offer products specifically designed for this method, with insulation bonded to plasterboard and with a vapour barrier.
 If the wall is relatively flat and in good condition, this can be an effective, quick method.
-These are expensive products, but this is offset to some extent by the speed of installation.

 Boards can be glued directly to the wall with an adhesive specific for the purpose.
 Mechanical fixings (screws) can also be used, if necessary.
 Gaps between boards, at the ceiling and floor edges, should be filled with mastic and taped over before plaster skimming to ensure continuity of the vapour barrier.
 Ensuring a continuous, unperforated vapour barrier is the only effective way of dealing with a dew point that occurs in the wall.